 - Account password: the account password

-- Allow client to backup to this server: toggles to on/off
+- Allow the client to backup to this server: toggles to on/off

 3.)
-Next we're going to add a second offsite backup vault utilizing cloud storage on Amazon S3.
+Next we're going to add a second offsite backup vault utilizing a WSBU Backup Server running on Windows Server 2016.
 Feel free to use another Windows Server, Amazon S3 or Google Cloud storage for this step.

 then fill in the following fields

-- Allow client to backup to this server: on / true
+- click to Allow the client to backup to this server: "True"

 5.)
 Now we will run a quick throughput test on each of the offsite backup vaults.
-Save and close the client.
-Open the client in Expert mode using the "-expert" flag on on the exe.
-Apply and launch the app.
+Enter /expert mode and perform a Throughput and Firewall test.
+The new Vault is listed.

 When the next backup process is launched, the client will sync the backup data across all of the available remote vaults.